sunroom lucy jolis austin

 Jolis says Malibu has the same sense of community, a place where folks are far less than six degrees from separated and there’s a small-town feel despite the proximity to Los Angeles.
 And though both locations of Sunroom get foot traffic from tourists, Jolis maintains that it’s natives who remain her focus and drive the business forward.

-“Every day [in the Austin location] there is an instance where friends are running into each other in the store, and I love that,” Jolis says.
+“Every day there is an instance where friends are running into each other in the store, and I love that,” Jolis says.
 “I cannot wait for that to happen in Malibu.”

 Lucy styles look for Austin and Malibu